-(a) The College of New Jersey Foundation
+(a) The College of New Jersey Foundation, Inc.

-The College of New Jersey Foundation, Inc. (the Foundation) has approved payments to the College for restricted scholarships, private grants, departmental funds, and donated capital assets of \$3,587 during fiscal year 2018.
+The College of New Jersey Foundation, Inc. (the Foundation) has approved payments to the College for restricted scholarships, private grants, departmental funds, and donated capital assets of \$3,388 and \$3,587 during fiscal years 2019 and 2018.
 The College provides certain administrative functions on behalf of the Foundation.
-The costs of salaries and benefits for administrative functions were not charged to the Foundation in fiscal year 2018.
-As of June 30, 2018, a receivable of \$493 was due from the Foundation.
+The costs of salaries and benefits for administrative functions were not charged to the Foundation in fiscal years 2019 and 2018.
+As of June 30, 2019 and 2018, a receivable of \$524 and \$493, respectively was due from the Foundation.
 In fiscal year 2018, the College approved a transfer of \$40 in unrestricted support to the Foundation.
-As of June 30, 2018, a payable of \$6 was due to the Foundation.
+There were no transfers from the College to the Foundation in fiscal year 2019.
+As of June 30, 2019 and 2018, a payable of \$1 and \$6, respectively, was due to the Foundation.
 Additional information about the Foundation is presented in note 15 to the financial statements.